 Keeping Them Off Your Car

 Wax your car right before their season begins.
 This will help reduce the effects of splattered insects as well as help prevent them from sticking to the paint.
 Lather a little baby oil or spray some cooking spray on your car’s hood and bumper.
 Wash frequently.
 This will help make the cleaning the bug residue easier.
 Wet dryer sheets also work well to wipe off any bugs that stick on your car.
+Try these other suggestions from expert Floridians for keeping your car love-bug-free.

 Fun Fact: The male love bug dies after mating and is dragged around by the female until she lays her eggs.